Setting out a path to growth, or repairing the damage caused by austerity?

 Now the hard work starts

-As ever, it will take time for the detail to be fully understood.
-But the path to the next election is clearly set.
+As ever, we need some time to understand the detail.
+But Sunak must feel he’s set the path to the next election.
 Now it’s all about the delivery.